MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/assign-teams-add-on-licenses.md

 For step-by-step instructions, see [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).

-If you need to assign licenses for a large number of users, such as hundreds or thousands of users, use Powershell or [group-based licensing in Azure Active Directory (Azure AD)](/azure/active-directory/users-groups-roles/licensing-groups-assign).
+If you need to assign licenses for a large number of users, such as hundreds or thousands of users, use PowerShell or [group-based licensing in Azure Active Directory (Azure AD)](/azure/active-directory/users-groups-roles/licensing-groups-assign).

 ## Using PowerShell